jMonkeyEngine/jmonkeyengine-website/content/start.md

 <div class="qspage" id="qscustom" hidden>

+Do it yourself means exactly that: bring your own build, source layout, editor, runtime packaging, and workflow.
+We provide the engine artifacts and Maven coordinates; you decide how to wire them into your project.

-The engine itself and its dependencies can be downloaded from [the releases page](https://github.com/jMonkeyEngine/jmonkeyengine/releases) and used as any other java library.
+The engine itself and its dependencies can be downloaded from [the releases page](https://github.com/jMonkeyEngine/jmonkeyengine/releases) and used as any other Java library.

-If you prefer to use a build automation tool, you can find the engine hosted on the [Maven Central Repository](https://mvnrepository.com/artifact/org.jmonkeyengine).
-This is the most common approach for users that use an IDE or editor that supports maven or gradle build scripts (such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Visual Studio Code](https://code.visualstudio.com/) ).
+If you use Maven, Gradle, or another build tool that can consume Maven repositories, check the jMonkeyEngine namespace on [Maven Central](https://mvnrepository.com/artifact/org.jmonkeyengine): `org.jmonkeyengine`.

 The code below shows how to include the bare minimum to use the jMonkeyEngine in your gradle project